 Tips to make this Greek chicken marinade ahead of time:

-Make the Greek chicken marinade and pour it over the chicken in a zip lock bag.
+Make the Greek chicken marinade and pour it over the chicken in a reusable lock bag (affiliate).
 Remove as much air as possible and place in the freezer immediately.
 Defrost in the fridge 24 hours, which is when the chicken will actually marinate in the fridge.

 Once you cook the chicken, it can be stored in the fridge for 3 days, so it’s perfect for meal prep.

 How long will the Greek Chicken Marinade keep in the fridge:

 If you want to make the marinade ahead of time, it should keep in the fridge for about a week unused.
 It’s also great as a salad dressing or can be used for other protein (salmon, turkey, chicken breast) so making extra and storing it in a sealed container is a great use of time!

 Once the marinade has been in contact with raw chicken, do not reuse it.
 Instead make extra and use it on other dishes!